Weaving the Park

 Weaving the Park Workshop 2

-The second arts workshop will be facilitated by fourth-generation Navajo weaver Melissa S. Cody that will introduce students to the Germantown Revival art movement and its histories, and the foundations of this weaving style on a loom and spindle.
-Students will have the opportunity to work with the materials, learn color theory and patterns, and become familiar with the intricacies of Navajo weaving.
-Cody will share the importance of learning and practicing traditional craft as a way of preserving the continuity of its history to build towards the futurity of Native culture into contemporary worlds.
+The second arts workshop was facilitated by fourth-generation Navajo weaver Melissa S. Cody.
+Students were introduced to the Germantown Revival art movement and its histories as well as the foundations of this weaving style on a loom and spindle.
+Students had the opportunity to work with the materials, learn color theory and patterns, and become familiarized with the intricacies of Navajo weaving.
+Cody shared the importance of learning and practicing traditional craft as a way of preserving the continuity of its history to build towards the futurity of Native culture in contemporary worlds.

 Workshop Facilitator